A Positive Quote for Now

 Picture related to the title of the story

-A passage I came across in Denis Waitley's Being the Best made me realize poverty isn't just material but also spiritual.
+A passage I came across in Denis Waitley's Being the Best, made me realize poverty isn't just material but also spiritual.
 Here's how the passage described spiritual poverty.

 It is untested potential resulting from self-imposed limitations.
 It is working a lifetime at doing something you don't like, so you can retire and do something you like after age 65.

 It is having many acquaintances and not knowing any of them well.
 It is having so many clothes you "haven't a thing to wear."
+It is eating so well you have to think about going on a diet.

+It is having every pill imaginable to cure your body's ills because you "can't afford to be sick."
 It is being loaded with toys at birthdays and Christmas, and then being bored silly because there's nothing to do.

 It is having three degrees and feeling unfulfilled in your job.
 It is having two cars, three TVs, and a dishwasher, and then 'roughing it' by going camping to 'get away from it all'.

 It is going, day-to-day, from one building to the next and never stopping to see the beauty in the world around.

-It is spending money on make-up, deodorants, colognes and designer clothes, and still being worried about the image you are projecting.
-It is never being curious about the world around you and never wanting to explore it or the people in it.
+It is never being curious about the world around you, and never wanting to explore it or the people in it.

 ---------------------------------------------------------------------